pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain2.md

 So what we do now is that we say, OK, both have the same number of transactions.
 So let's keep the game.
-This is my best transaction to me.
+That's the transaction to me.
 I've sold my car for that one.
 And that is you're trying to cheat me.
 So what we do now is we connect to that block.
 What happens now?
 Next time, we would like to try the next block.
 But we would like to connect to this one now.
-But now what happens is that we cut that block here.
+But now what happens is that we get that block here.
 So we need to find the difference between that block and that block, because these transactions are already done.
 These transactions, there may be a few transactions in that block